 Toronto, Ontario M5T 1W1

-At OCAD University, the centre providing services to students with disabilities is called the Centre for Students with Disabilities (CSD).
-The Centre for Students with Disabilities is the primary place to find out about all of your disability related needs.
+At OCAD University, the centre providing accessibility services to students is called Student Accessbility Services.
+Student Accessibility Services is the primary place to find out about all of your disability related needs.

 For more information about accessibility at OCAD University, and their current initiatives to address issues of accessibility, please see OCAD University’s Accessibility Plan.

-Students must provide documentation of their disability.
+Students must provide documentation of their disability when registering with the Centre for Students with Disabilities (CSD).
 The CSD will assist students in obtaining appropriate documentation and providing interim accommodations to students that do not already have adequate documentation.

-At OCAD University, the Health & Wellness Centre offers a team of health care professionals who provide medical services to students.
+At OCAD University, the Student Wellness Centre offers a team of health care professionals who provide medical services to students.